Service of court documents

 When a document is filed with the Magistrates’ Court, the other party or parties in a matter must be served with a copy of that document.
 The timeframes for service are dependent on the document filed.

 Any person can carry out service, but there are legal requirements depending on the individual or business being served.
-There are also special rules about the way in which you must documents on children and people with a disability.
+There are also special rules about the way in which you must serve documents on children and people with a disability.
 You can seek the services of a process server who will ensure documentation is served correctly.

 The person who serves a court document(s) must complete an affidavit of service - form 6A to outline how and when it was served.
-The must be witnessed and sworn or affirmed in the presence of an authorised person before it is filed with the Magistrates’ Court.
+The affidavit must be witnessed and sworn or affirmed in the presence of an authorised person before it is filed with the Magistrates’ Court.
 See the witnessing documents page for more information.

 There are two main ways service is carried out; personal service and ordinary service.
 If documents are not served correctly, it may cause delays.